 Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)) has more information about what to do if you want a coverage decision from us or want to appeal a decision we have already made.
 You may also call Member Services to get more information (phone numbers are printed on the back cover of this booklet).

 For covered services that have a benefit limitation, you pay the full cost of any services you get after you have used up your benefit for that type of covered service.
-For covered services that have a benefit limitation, you pay the full cost of any services you get after you have used up your benefit for that type of covered service.
-Once a benefit limit has been reached, additional costs will not count towards your out-of-pocket maximum.
-Call Member Services if you want to know how much of your benefit limit has been used.
+In addition to the services covered by Hamaspik Medicare Select, people with Medicaid are eligible for additional health care services.
+If you have questions about your Medicaid covered services, we can help you.

-You can call Member Services when you want to know how much of your benefit limit you have already used.
+You can also call Member Services when you want to know how much of your benefit limit you have already used.